- Doctors & Departments

 |4||up to $60,750||up to $5,062|

-Children's Hospital Colorado Charity Program provides specialized care or elective services where patients and their families are in need of financial assistance.
-The decision to provide charity care will be based on a review of income, assets and liabilities of the family at the time of admission to the hospital or clinic.
-Income requirements will be defined in the hospital Financial Assistance Policy and Application listed below.
+Children's Hospital Colorado Charity Program provides financial aid to patients and families in need.
+The decision to provide charity care will, in most cases, be based on a review of the family’s income, assets and liabilities at the time of visit, and will typically result in a sliding-scale co-payment due from the family.

 Federal Poverty Level (FPL) income guidelines chart: example of maximum income guidelines.
 Information provided here updated on April 1, 2015.